DawnPaladin/handbook/HTML.md

 </svg>
 ```

-#### Advantages

-Can be accessed and modified via CSS and JavaScript
+**Advantages:** Can be accessed and modified via CSS and JavaScript

-#### Disadvantages

-Can't be cached.
+**Disadvantages:** Can't be cached.
 Might get in the way of editing other parts of the HTML.

 ### Object